elfaaels/elfaaels/README.md

    ## A Girl Who Code

-- 🔭 Technologies I’m currently focusing on: Flutter, MERN, Routing-Networking-Switching mostly using Cisco, GCP, DevOps.
+- 🔭 Technologies I’m currently focusing on: Flutter, MERN, DevOps, and QA Engineering.
 - 🌱 Just Graduated from Universiti Teknologi Malaysia, Computer Science, Major in Computer Networks & Security.
 - 📫 How to reach me: elfana.engineer@gmail.com
-- ⚡ I code with  C++, Dart, Javascript, PHP, Python & Java sometimes.
+- ⚡ I often do codes with  C++, Dart, Javascript, Python & Java sometimes.

 ## ✉️ Find me on: